chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/oidc/index.md

 ## 2. GraFx Configuration

-Please provide us:
+Next we need to configure a few things on our side, so your users get redirected to your IDP when logging into GraFx.

+Please provide us following details of the application you created on our IDP:

 - Issuer URL
 - Client ID
 - Client Secret

-- Domain of the email addresses of your corporate users
+Also, please let us know which **email domain(s)** to enable SSO for.
+Authenticating users that provide an email address in one of these domains will be redirected to your IDP.

 ## Get in touch!